lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-3/README.md

 Let's go back and use the comment method of prompting Copilot to create a method to display ASCII art for the Rock, Paper, and Scissors.
 This will make our game a little more interesting.

-Let's activate Copilot by adding a comment in your code and hitting enter:
+Let's activate Copilot by adding a comment at the bottom of your code and hitting enter:

 ``` yaml
 // create a method that will display ascii art of a rock, paper, or scissors